 April 20-21, 2017

 University of Maryland, College Park, MD

-On April 20-21, 2017, the Center for Global Migration Studies will host the inaugural workshop of the Global Labor Migration Network.
+On April 20-21, 2017, the Center for Global Migration Studies hosted the inaugural workshop of the Global Labor Migration Network.
 The Center's mission is to study migration through interdisciplinary collaborations and through a global framework.
 It is also committed to a model of engaged scholarship and pedagogy that seeks to illuminate contemporary social problems.
 The conditions surrounding global labor migration today--unprecedented in world history--provide the challenge and opportunity for precisely this model.

 Thursday, April 20

 Welcome and Introductory Remarks

 Julie Greene, University of Maryland